-The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5100 rpm and 207 pound-feet of torque starting from 1800 rpm.
-Available with a standard six-speed manual or an optional dual-clutch automatic that Volkswagen dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
+The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5,100 rpm and 207 pound-feet of torque starting from 1,700 rpm.
+Available with a standard six-speed manual or an optional six-speed dual-clutch automatic that Volkswagen dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
 Fuel economy is rated at 21/32 mpg with the manual, while automatic-equipped cars carry a 22/31 mpg rating.

 Available in mid-range and top-level CC models is a potent 3.6-liter gasoline VR6.
-The engine offers up 300 horsepower at 6600 rpm and 266 pound-feet of torque at 2500 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
-Mated exclusively to a six-speed (single clutch), the engine returns 17/27 mpg in government testing.
-Volkswagen's 4Motion all-wheel-drive system can be ordered with the VR6, lowering gas mileage to 25 mpg on the freeway.
+The engine offers up 280 horsepower at 6200 rpm and 265 pound-feet of torque at 2,750 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
+Mated exclusively to a six-speed automatic that spins all four wheels, the engine returns 17/25 mpg in government testing.

 Trim Level Breakdown

 Volkswagen offers the CC in six trim levels called 2.0T Trend, 2.0T Sport, 2.0T R-Line, 2.0T R-Line Executive, 2.0T R-Line Executive w/Carbon, and 3.6L VR6 4Motion Executive.